New Patient Hotline

 At GreatSmiles, we strive to ensure that we understand and meet our patients’ needs and desires.
 During the aesthetic interview, we identify the patient’s concerns and expectations, and we discuss their aesthetic wants.

-During the Records phase, we take Digital X-rays, Intra-oral and Extra-oral Photographs, impression of teeth for stone models to study the teeth and smile.
-We also take T-scan and Joint Vibration Analysis (JVA) records to study the patient’s bite, jaw joint, position and jaw muscles.
-This information is used for the bite analysis and smile design.
+During the Records phase, we take Digital X-rays, Intra-oral and Extra-oral Photographs, impressions of teeth for stone models to study the teeth and your smile.
+We also take T-scan and Joint Vibration Analysis (JVA) records to study the patient’s bite, jaw joint, position, and jaw muscles.

 The fun part!
 During this phase, we move on from the tests and design the patient’s smile options.
 We create a 3D model based on our discussions of the patient’s desired teeth.

 Using the temporary mold or the “trial smile”, the patient tests the look, feel, and function of their new set of teeth.
 This lasts up to 6 months until each detail of the temporary is adjusted and perfected.